Strategies for Creating a Supportive Work Environment for Sexual and Reproductive Health Staff Toolkit

 Supportive Resources

-Review the connect strategies in the Work Plan job aid.
-Using the blank work plan, map out which strategies you will try with your team.
+Review the strategies in the Work Plan job aid.
+Using the blank Work Plan, map out which strategies you will try with your team.

 Work Plan for Building a Supportive Workplace Environment Job Aid